Cancer Moonshot℠ Blue Ribbon Panel

 Develop new enabling cancer technologies to characterize tumors and test therapies.

-The recommendations described in the Blue Ribbon Panel report emerged from the reports of the BRP’s seven working groups.
+The recommendations described in the BRP report emerged from the reports of the BRP’s seven working groups.
 These reports discuss the groups’ recommendations in detail:

 - Tumor Evolution and Progression Working Group Report